King-Devick technologies, inc.

 Steve Devick, OD, CEO and Chairman

-Steve Devick, Chairman and CEO of King-Devick Test, Inc. has been a career entrepreneur.
-Throughout his tenure in the business world, he has founded multiple successful companies, including the King-Devick Test, Inc., a company that allowed him for the first time to combine his healthcare background with his business acumen.
+Steve Devick, Chairman and CEO of King-Devick technologies, inc. has been a career entrepreneur.
+Throughout his tenure in the business world, he has founded multiple successful companies, including the King-Devick technologies, inc., a company that allowed him for the first time to combine his healthcare background with his business acumen.

-In 2015, Mayo Clinic, for the first time in its 150-year history, executed a co-branding equity contract with an outside company, King-Devick Test, Inc. The sideline concussion screening product is now called the King-Devick Test in Association with Mayo Clinic (KDT).
+In 2015, Mayo Clinic, for the first time in its 150-year history, executed a co-branding equity contract with an outside company, King-Devick technologies, inc. The sideline concussion screening product is now called the King-Devick Test in association with Mayo Clinic (KDT).

 Devick also co-founded Blue Rhino (NASDAQ: RINO), a propane cylinder exchange company that at the time of its sale in 2004 had more locations than McDonald’s, Burger King and Wendy’s combined.
 Platinum technology (NASDAQ: PLAT) was also co-founded and in 1999 was sold for $3.6 billion; more than any software company had sold for prior to that date.
 Devick also founded, Concert Hot Spot, which received a Gold Record for the sales of the video soundtrack of the Twilight Saga movie series.